anga4/would-you-rather-game/README.md

 ## Would You Rather Game

-The would you rather game is a web app built with react and redux The Game allows a logged in user to create answer a question from two, create his own question and view questions created by other users.
+The would you rather game is a web app built with react and redux.

+The Game allows a logged in user to answer a question from two, create his own question and view questions created by other users.

 ## Installing the app locally